trozware/ZonePet/ReadMe.md

 ### Version History

+- v 2.0.6: Fix for intermittent bug when re-summoning locked pet.
 - v 2.0.5: Updated for Shadowlands pre-patch.
 - v 2.0.4: If you lock in a pet, it will get re-summoned whenever possible.
 Modified slash commands to match ZoneMount.
 - v 2.0.3: Really won't summon when you are stealthed (yes, I rolled a rogue...).